MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_addeventhandler_1323041406.md

 **true** to register the handler such that it is invoked even when the routed event is marked handled in its event data.
 **false** to register the handler with the default condition that it will not be invoked if the routed event is already marked handled.

-The default is false and the paramter is optional.
+The default is false and the parameter is optional.

 ## -remarks